U.S Department of Health & Human ServicesHHSNational Institutes of HealthNIHNCATSNCATSCTSA ProgramCTSA

 More information can be found on the CTSA Steering Committee Pod Overview page.
 Please also refer to Section 3.1, Program Pod Leadership, of the CTSA Program Steering Committee Roles & Responsibilities document for detailed information about the Pods.

-For more information about the Steering Committee, please review the CCOS Guidance for CTSA Program Groups
+Note: For more information about the Steering Committee, please review the CCOS Guidance for CTSA Program Groups document on the Governance and Guidance page.

 Meetings